Michael Pollan: The Omnivore's Dilemma: A Natural History of Four Meals

 While most are self-explanatory, here's what to expect when you see this:

-"Di(sh)patch from the Farmer's Market": I visit a local market, describe my experience, then create a meal with the ingredients purchased that day.
+"Di(sh)patch from the Farmer's Market": I visit a local market, describe the experience, then create a meal with the ingredients purchased that day.

 "Issues": This covers issues related to sustainable and responsible food consumption.